elbekay/elbekay.github.io/_posts/2020-06-16-sync-metadata-with-tableau.md

     }

 This will produce an output like below.
-Two key piecse of information we need are
+Two key pieces of information we need are
-1. The value under fullName to link to BigQuery is the table id.
+1. The value under **fullName** to link to BigQuery is the table id.
-2. The luid which is the used to uniquely identify the Table when using the Tabelea REST API metadata methods.
+2. The **luid** which is the used to uniquely identify the Table when using the Tabelea REST API metadata methods.

         {
          "data": {
           "databaseTables": [
             {
               "id": "c91df9a7-e3e4-7edb-ba05-17e7a06d2cc3",
               "luid": "16ae4890-3a29-4c42-aaba-ea5b4f312a6e",
               "connectionType": "bigquery",
               "fullName": "[google-project-id.google-project-id].[orders]",
               "schema": "superstore",
               "isCertified": true
             }
             ]
           }
        }

+You can query Tableau Server with GraphiQL using the Tableau Server Client library using the _metadata.query_ function which will return JSON just like above.

+    server.metadata.query(query=metadata_query)

+We also need to ask populate the Columns (Name, ID, Description etc.) for each table, for this we can use the _tables.populatecolumns_ method using the _luid_ value from the metadata api:

+    #get table by id
+    table = server.tables.get_by_id(table_id)

+    # populate columns
+    server.tables.populate_columns(table)

+Finally we need a way to update the metadata (once we retrieve it from BigQuery) for this we can use _server.tables.updatecolumn_:

+	tableau_column.description = "My New Description"
+    server.tables.update_column(tableau_table, tab_column)

+### Querying BigQuery

+For BigQuery metadata queries we're using the BigQuery python library and all we need is the table_id (which we got from the Tableau Metadata API, from there we can access the schema (which contains the metadata).

+	# get the BigQuery table by ID in format [google-project-id].[google-project-id].[orders]
+    bigquery_table = client.get_table(table_id)
+    # access the schema
+	schema = bigquery_table.schema
+    # loop through columns
+    for column in schema:
+    	# do stuff
+        description = column.description

+### Putting it together

+We have the basic building blocks now so we can:

+1. Query & iterate through tables on Tableau Server that connect to BigQuery
+2. For each of the tables from (1.) query BigQuery for the table.
+3. Match the columns names between BigQuery & Tableau columns, and update the description for each column in Tableau.
+4. Push the metadata back to Tableau.